agundy/agundy.github.io/_posts/2018-03-22-she-connects.md

 _Connection women to opportunities that may be typically "boys club"_

 - Women are given less opportunities than men because of culture and assumptions.
-- Forums focused on women entrepreneurs are a great way to be open, give back and keep the conversation open.
+- Forums focused on women entrepreneurs are a great way to be open, give back and keep the conversation flowing.
 - Some aspects of start-up culture like pitch competitions are more suited for male bravado and can be exclusive.